Pɪʟᴏᴛ = ᴘʀᴏʟᴏɢᴜᴇ + ғɪʀsᴛ ᴄʜᴀᴘᴛᴇʀ ᴄᴏᴍʙɪɴᴇᴅ.

 "What?
 You heard nothing."

 Whatever.
 It's too early to deal with this stupidity.
 I turn around to continue on my way to homeroom.
-I take two steps and Ryo calls out again, "Evelyn, wait!"
+But I've only taken two steps before Ryo calls out again, "Evelyn, wait!"

 I groan and stop to face him.
 "What is it now, idiot Ryo?"
 I stop short; there's a weird expression on his face, one that I don't recognise.
 I gesture at it with my index finger.
 "What is this?
 You're creeping me out."